Search results

 Improving education must be the top priority

-Milwaukee Journal-Sentinel Editorial: What’s needed is a regional response, which should include more involvement of businesses outside Milwaukee County in MPS and other school districts’ programs, more collaborative efforts such as the Kern Family Foundation and the Greater Milwaukee Foundation’s Lead the Way program and a debate on what fundamental changes need to be made … Continue reading Improving education must be the top priority
+What’s needed is a regional response, which should include more involvement of businesses outside Milwaukee County in MPS and other school districts’ programs, more collaborative efforts such as the Kern Family Foundation and the Greater Milwaukee Foundation’s Lead the Way program and a debate on what fundamental changes need to be made at MPS and other troubled districts, including whether to change their governing structure.
+Such a debate should be considered for other local governments, the idea being to make them more manageable, more accountable and more in control of their own affairs and budgets.

 Tax Base, City Growth and the School District’s Budget

 Paying my annual property tax bill recently, I wondered what the effect of Madison’s development growth (some might call it sprawl) has had on overall spending growth and on an individual’s tax burden (note, Madison Schools include Fitchburg, Maple Bluff and Shorewood parcels).
-I contacted the city assessor’s office and asked how the number of … Continue reading Tax Base, City Growth and the School District’s Budget
+I contacted the city assessor’s office and asked how the number of parcels has changed since 1990.
+Here are the numbers (thanks to Hayley Hart and JoAnn Terasa):

 Budget Season: Notes on Wisconsin’s Substantial Tax & Spending growth